-The installation of drywall and roofing both require a team effort.
+The drywall finishing and roofing both require a team effort.
 Some operations, like installing a small drywall panel or repairing a few shingles, can be completed by one person.
 Still, larger projects need a team of qualified experts to ensure prompt and practical completion.

-Both drywall installation and roofing are crucial parts of a building’s construction.
+Both drywall services and roofing are crucial parts of a building’s construction.
 The building’s interior is shielded from the elements by the roof, and its walls and ceilings are constructed of drywall.

 While installation of drywall and roofing have some similarities, they also differ significantly in some fundamental ways.
 To name a few:

 The materials used for drywall installation and roofing are very different.
 Gypsum plaster is used to make drywall, whereas asphalt shingles, metal, and tiles are used for roofing.
 It is not possible to use the same materials for both roofing and drywall work because they are unique to each profession.